 Review file history

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

-- Select the commit you are interested in, and in the right pane select the file in question.
+Select the commit you are interested in, and in the right pane select the file.

 Review how changes were merged

-In the Log view, select the merge commit you are interested in:
+In the Log tab of the Git tool window Alt+9, select the merge commit you are interested in.

-- If no conflicts were detected and resolved during the merge, RubyMine will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:
+If no conflicts were detected and resolved during the merge, RubyMine will display the corresponding message in the Changed Files pane and suggest reviewing changes that originate from both parents:

 Select the required file from one of the nodes and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.